 Meet our team

 The day-to-day running of Ethical Reading is done by the founding team of Jim, Gill and Gurprit.
 We are lucky to have the support of a wonderfully talented advisory council, which meets quarterly to help guide our development.

-As the core team is so small team, we rely heavily on help from volunteers and advisory council members, who give their time and expertise to help with events, social media activities and website content.
+As the core team is so small, we rely heavily on help from volunteers and advisory council members, who give their time and expertise to help with events, social media activities and website content.